The Best Oman Itinerary: 10 Days in Oman + Insider Tips [2025]

 1. Wadi Bani Khalid

 The next stop on your Oman road trip itinerary is Wadi Bani Khalid, a family-friendly deep-water valley that offers incredible views.
-It’s the perfect place to go for a refreshing dip and explore from the water, or to simply take a stroll and admire the stunning landscapes.
+It’s the perfect place to go for a refreshing dip or a simple stroll to admire the stunning surrounding landscapes.

 🌟 Important Tips for Visiting Wadi Bani Khalid

-- There’s a modest dressing code at this wadi because a lot of locals and kids come here.
+• There’s a modest dressing code at this wadi because a lot of locals and kids come here.
 Women must wear a t-shirt over their swimsuits and their upper thighs should be covered too, even inside the pools.
-This modest swimsuit will come in handy.
+A modest swimsuit is a great idea.

-- Avoid the crowds and come here on a weekday.
+• Avoid the crowds by visiting on a weekday.

-🌊 Please note: The pools in this wadi can be up to 9 meters (30 ft) deep.
+🌊 Note: The pools in this wadi can be up to 9 meters (30 ft) deep.
 There are edges you can hold onto in most of the pools, but please take precautions and don't swim here unless you're confident in your swimming abilities.

 2. Ibra

 After taking a dip in Wadi Bani Khalid, it’s time to make your way to Nizwa, where you’ll be spending the night.
-Before you do this, though, I highly recommend stopping by the ancient town of Ibra, which is along the way.
+Before you do this, though, I highly recommend stopping by the ancient town of Ibra, which is on the way to Nizwa.

 3. Antique Inn, Nizwa